vmware-tanzu/tanzu-dev-portal/content/practices/leadership-roles-and-accountabilities/index.md

 ### Success/Expected Outcomes
 At the end of this workshop, you should have improved your shared understanding of people’s roles and accountabilities.
 You may also have follow up action items to address any gaps or changes you want to make as a result.

-It’s important to recognize that you won’t “get it right” in our first pass (or ever), but it’s safe to move forward and improve over time.
+It’s important to recognize that you won’t “get it right” in the first pass (or ever), but it’s safe to move forward and improve over time.
 {{% /section %}}

 {{% section %}}